UpendoVentures/OpenContentTemplates-Razor/README.md

 # OpenContentTemplates (_Razor-based_) for OpenContent on DNN

 These are templates that we commonly use for various projects.
+This repository replaces [the previous one which used Handlebars](https://github.com/UpendoVentures/OpenContentTemplates), instead of Razor.

 Learn more about DNN CMS at [the official DNN community website](https://dncommunity.org).